 Unfortunately, following the security guidelines still doesn’t guarantee your account won’t fall into the hands of hackers.
 Website databases are breached more frequently than you think, leaking all the logins and passwords to the public.
-Keep an eye out for recent breaches to find out if your security is compromised and always keep a backup way to restore the ownership of your account in case you’re hacked.
+Keep an eye out for recent breaches to find out if your security has been compromised, and always keep a backup way to restore the ownership of your account in case you’re hacked.

 Most platforms offer different levels of security.
 No one really wants to confirm their login via their phone every time they want to have a chat with their followers.
 However, if you’re responsible for your company’s social media management, maybe it’s worth enduring a slight inconvenience to afford yourself the peace of mind that you won’t be responsible for your company getting hacked.

 Compared to regular users, people with popular accounts present a way juicier target.
 So you have to be extra careful when it comes to your online activity.
-It only takes one careless click on a link from a random message you received and your account is gone, or at the very least could have some prankster posting random content to your followers, that you certainly wouldn’t have approved – yikes, embarrassing!
+It only takes one careless click on a link from a random message you’ve received, and your account is gone, or at the very least could have some prankster posting random content to your followers that you certainly wouldn’t have approved – yikes, embarrassing!

 The more barriers you can place between hackers and your accounts – the better.

 FAIL!
-Yes, planning your social media strategy ahead of time is a very important part, imperative aspect of being successful on social these days.
-You have to be consistent, that means lots of content, and lots of content means you need to prep.
+Yes, planning your social media strategy ahead of time is a very important part, an imperative aspect of being successful on social these days.
+You have to be consistent, which means lots of content, and lots of content means you need to prep.

 You can wing it for some time.
-But if life starts getting in the way (you get flu, Alex from the design department keeps distracting you, you’re constantly called into meetings etc.) you need a backup plan to keep things ticking along without you at the helm.
+But if life starts getting in the way (you get flu, Alex from the design department keeps distracting you, you’re constantly called into meetings, etc.) you’ll need a backup plan to keep things ticking along without you at the helm.

 If your budget allows it, and you have marketing minions, then your team members can handle some of that stuff for you.
 But otherwise, you should make sure you’re placing your trust in some solid forms of social media management automation.

 Automate as much of the work as you can so that you can concentrate on other things when you need to.
-Managing multiple social profiles can be really stressful if you don’t plan ahead and schedule content, so do yourself a big favour and check out these articles with more tips and tools you might find useful in doing this (also more to come in the next section below):
+Managing multiple social profiles can be really stressful if you don’t plan ahead and schedule content.
+So, do yourself a big favor and check out these articles with more tips and tools you might find useful (also more to come in the next section below):

 There is a myriad of helpful social media management tools that will make it way more comfortable to maintain your social network presence.
 The functionality varies greatly, but mixing a couple of programs up can get you just the thing you need.

 These give you a huge advantage.
-The tools allow you to get all the information you need and manage it all from one place instead of jumping all around your social media profiles trying to manage all the new posts that appear every minute, and constantly chasing your tail.
+By allowing you to get all the information you need to manage it from one place, it means you no longer have to jump between your social media profiles.
+There’ll be no more chasing your tail.

 Mentions, tweets, hashtags, posts, RSS feeds – all the information you have to monitor can get overwhelming.
-Being able to organize all that mess into a neat suite of select tools is simply priceless.
+Being able to organize all that mess into a neat suite of select tools is priceless, trust us.

-Let’s talk about stats a bit.
+Let’s talk about stats.
 You’ll be in one of two camps over this, you’ll either love them, or you’ll hate them.

-Love them or hate them, the numbers can hold the key to your future success achieving social media growth.
-The information you gather and analyze can answer many of your questions about your social media content, your follower behaviour and allow you to identify useful trends.
+Either way, the numbers can hold the key to your future success in achieving social media growth.
+The information you gather and analyze can answer many of your questions about your social media content and your follower behavior, allowing you to identify useful trends.

 However, sometimes making sense of these stats can be overwhelming, especially when you’re managing multiple accounts.
 So the real key to this is placing your trust in, yes, you guessed, more snazzy software.